pedrolampo/proyecto-react/README.md

 `GIF`

-And that will be all of my app.
+And that will be all of my app.<br>
 Thank you for checking it and your interest.
 Also I'm happy to receive any feedback.